Parkinsons Law: Its Impact on Time Management

 If you are to meet tight deadlines, know that accountability is key.
 Whether a worker is alone or part of a team, a degree of accountability helps a great deal.
 If a project encounters an issue, there should be a practical and effective way to deal with it.
 Know who to hold responsible when the deliverables are not met.

 Parkinsons Law states that the more time you allow for a task, the longer it takes.
 Individuals and businesses must know how to manage time efficiently.
-Tools like the Pomodoro technique, GTD Getting things done, 80-20 rule, and checklists can help with time management on all levels.
+Tools like the Pomodoro technique, GTD Getting things done, Pareto 80-20 rule, and checklists can help with time management on all levels.

 Project Management Laws